vpineda7/jakeberkuwmad.github.io/README.md

 # Jacob Berchem - Portfolio

-I'm a visual and user exeperience designer from Wisconsin.
+I'm a visual and user experience designer from Wisconsin.
 This is my personal design portfolio.
 ### [jacobberchem.com](http://jacobberchem.com/)

 ##### Typography